LFroesch/commit-helper/HOOKS.md

 ## Commit Message Hook

-The commit-helper tool can install a `commit-msg` hook that:
+The git-helper tool can install a `commit-msg` hook that:

 1. **Validates commit messages** against conventional commit format
 2. **Runs automatically** every time you try to commit